Is Elon Musk's Supercomputer Giving Memphis Cancer?

 Are the Emissions Harmful? #

-But here’s where it gets complicated.
-Southwest Memphis isn’t an isolated test environment.
+Satellite analysis commissioned by TIME found that average NO2 concentrations increased 3% comparing pre- and post-June 2024 periods, with peak concentrations up 79% near the data centre.
+However, Southwest Memphis isn’t an isolated test environment.
 It’s a complex airshed with the TVA Allen power plant, Valero’s oil refinery, the Memphis Defence Depot, and 17-plus other Toxics Release Inventory facilities.
 Attribution to any single source is methodologically fraught.

 There’s also no ground-level monitor meeting EPA standards in the immediate Boxtown neighbourhood.
 The satellite data shows column density, not what people are actually breathing.
-The City of Memphis ran short-term testing in June 2025 and found “no dangerous levels”, but didn’t measure ozone - the key pollutant of concern given NOx’s role as an ozone precursor.
+The City of Memphis ran short-term testing in June 2025 and found “no dangerous levels”, but didn’t measure ozone, the key pollutant of concern given NOx’s role as an ozone precursor.

 Did xAI Cause the Cancer and Asthma Rates? #

 The “4x cancer risk” statistic that appears in virtually every piece of coverage comes from a 2013 study in Atmospheric Environment by Jia and Foran that identified Southwest Memphis as an air pollution hotspot.
 That’s more than a decade before Colossus existed.
+Similarly, Shelby County’s elevated paediatric asthma hospitalisation rates have been documented in peer-reviewed literature covering 2005-2015.
+The Asthma and Allergy Foundation named Memphis an “Asthma Capital” in their 2024 rankings based on data largely predating xAI’s arrival.

 These communities have been systematically exposed to industrial pollution for generations.
 The Valero refinery has operated since the 1950s.
 The Memphis Defence Depot is literally a Superfund site - a location contaminated with hazardous substances that poses a significant risk to human health or the environment identified and managed under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980.
-This is a neighbourhood where a sterilisation facility emits ethylene oxide - a known carcinogen - and the Tennessee Department of Health has previously investigated cancer patterns in the area.
+This is a neighbourhood where a sterilisation facility emits ethylene oxide, a known carcinogen, and the Tennessee Department of Health has previously investigated cancer patterns in the area.

 None of this is xAI’s doing.

-And here’s the thing about cancer that should be obvious but apparently isn’t: solid tumours typically have latency periods of 10-40 years between exposure and clinical manifestation.
+Furthermore, solid tumours typically have latency periods of 10-40 years between exposure and clinical manifestation.
 The CDC’s World Trade Center Health Program establishes minimum latencies of 11-19 years for various cancers.
 Colossus has been operating for about 18 months.

 Why This Matters #